-Andrew Yang Warns There Is No Guarantee Impeaching Trump Will Be Successful
+Andrew Yang Says There Is No Guarantee Impeaching Trump Will Be Successful

 But he lags far behind top-tier candidates like former Vice President Joe Biden, Sen. Bernie Sanders of Vermont and Sen. Elizabeth Warren of Massachusetts.

-King floated the possibility of Yang serving in different ways — Commerce Secretary, perhaps.
-He was non-committal, but left the door open.
+King floated the possibility of Yang serving in different ways — commerce secretary, perhaps.
+He was noncommittal but left the door open.

 "I'm open to contributing in any of a range of roles," Yang said.

-The interview took place in New York City's Flatiron District, roughly two miles away from Trump Tower, at a dim sum restaurant Yang selected called Baodega.
+The interview took place in New York City's Flatiron District, roughly 2 miles away from Trump Tower, at a dim sum restaurant Yang selected called Baodega.

 As the American-born son of Taiwanese immigrants, Yang's Asian heritage is central to his campaign, something he reflected on during the interview.

 "It's given me a lot of joy and pride to think about an Asian child turning on the Democratic debates and seeing me up on that stage," Yang said.
-"Hopefully it gives them a sense that we're just as American as anyone else."
+"Hopefully, it gives them a sense that we're just as American as anyone else."

 On the campaign trial, Yang has received criticism for playing up Asian stereotypes, which has produced mixed reactions from Asian Americans, as a recent Vox report detailed.
-In one debate, he said that "The opposite of Donald Trump is an Asian man who likes math."
+In one debate, he said, "The opposite of Donald Trump is an Asian man who likes math."

-Yang has taken a jaunty approach to campaigning, including, at times donning a blue and white hat with "MATH" on it — an acronym for "Make America Think Harder."
-It's a tongue-in-cheek play on President Trump's slogan "Make America Great Again," and has been a hit with his followers.
+Yang has taken a jaunty approach to campaigning, including at times donning a blue and white hat with "MATH" on it — an acronym for "Make America Think Harder."
+It's a tongue-in-cheek play on Trump's slogan "Make America Great Again," and it has been a hit with his followers.

 His most devoted supporters even have a moniker — the Yang Gang.